robertocarroll/robertocarroll/index.md

 <figcaption class="tr">That's me on the right</figcaption>

 <h2 class="page-heading-caps">Work</h2>
-From October 2016-17 I'll be in Abu Dhabi working on [WorldSkills Abu Dhabi 2017](https://worldskillsabudhabi2017.com/en/), considering ways to make this huge event on and of the internet.
+From October 2016 to the end of 2017 I'll be in Abu Dhabi working on [WorldSkills Abu Dhabi 2017](https://worldskillsabudhabi2017.com/en/), considering ways to make this huge event on and of the internet.
 Normally I run {{ site.description }}.

 [See my work](/work "See some of Robert Carroll's work")